As a participant in the

 Yes.
 Each September, members who have not retired from their IAP can make what is called a “Member Choice election," which allows you to pick a TDF for the upcoming year that better reflects your retirement savings goals or your personal risk tolerance.

-Read step-by-step instructions on how to choose a different TDF in Online Member Services (OMS) for the upcoming calendar year.
+step-by-step instructions about how to choose a different TDF in Online Member Services (OMS) for the upcoming calendar year.

 Each year, Member Choice is optional.
 You do not have to take any action.
 If you do nothing, you will continue to be invested in your current TDF.